 What Does Travel Insurance Not Cover?

-A travel insurance plan doesn’t cover everything you might experience or do on your trip.
+The list of things that travel insurance covers is not infinite.
+You will never find a plan covering everything you might experience or do on your trip.
 Some exclusions or uncovered things include:

 - Taking part in extreme activities that involve the risk of death

 - Medical travel